Code-Institute-Submissions/paulday966-milestone1/README.md

 7. Then I clicked on Save
 8. Once I had done that the published link appeared just above the source section, which is https://paulday966.github.io/milestone1/

-If I wanted to download my code so I could work off line I would follow these steps.
-Follow these steps to get to the options
+If I wanted to download my code so I could run it locally I would follow these steps

 1. Log into my GitHub account
 2. Click on the link for my milestone1 project